-Warm up: 10mins including five spin-ups to max cadence
+- Warm-up: 10 minutes including five spin-ups to max cadence

-Workout: 10x1min efforts with 1min recovery (5x1min 120rpm, 3x1min increasing to 140rpm+ for final 10 secs, 1x1min increasing to 140rpm+ for final 15secs and 1x1min increasing to 140rpm+ for final 20 secs)
+- Workout: 10x 1-minute efforts with 1-minute recovery (5x 1-minute 120rpm, 3x 1-min increasing to 140rpm+ for final 10 seconds, 1x 1-minute increasing to 140rpm+ for final 15 seconds and 1x 1-minute increasing to 140rpm+ for final 20 seconds)

-Warm down: 10mins
+- Warm down: 10mins

-Once or twice a week for two weeks prior to TT
+- Once or twice a week for two weeks prior to TT

 Fuel your fire properly

-“For races like 10- and 25-mile time-trials,” says Tim Lawson of Secret Training Ltd, and one of the founders of Science in Sport, “eat a carb-rich meal the night before, such as a rice or pasta dish, but don’t overdo it – 200g should be enough.
+“For races like 10- and 25-mile time-trials,” says Tim Lawson of Secret Training, and one of the founders of Science in Sport, “eat a carb-rich meal the night before, such as a rice or pasta dish, but don’t overdo it – 200g should be enough.
 Avoid foods high in fat.”

 On the way to the event, sip an energy drink and take up to 200mg of caffeine, Lawson advises.
 “Continue to drink throughout your warm-up to replace lost energy and take a caffeinated gel when your warm-up has finished.”

 Learn some confidence tricks

-“At first, TT bikes can be tricky in the tuck position, especially if you have disc or deep-rim wheels,” says Team Raleigh pro Matt Jones, “but the more you ride your TT bike, the more natural it feels and the more confident you will get.”
+“At first, TT bikes can be tricky in the tuck position, especially if you have disc or deep-rim wheels,” says former pro cyclist Matt Jones, “but the more you ride your TT bike, the more natural it feels and the more confident you will get.”

 “If you are worried about riding in the aero tuck position, just ride in the position on a turbo at first, then find a quiet road to practise on.
 Once you feel confident, go and rip up the local TTs.”